SLG64/MarioAndLuigi-HotelMania/README.md

+# NOTICE:
+## This project has been moved to https://github.com/Frakif91/Mario-Luigi

 # Mario & Luigi: Hotel Mania
 This game is an online multiplayer game and also has sidelong missions that you can complete alongside your friends.
 As this game is a Mario Fangame, there will be assets not included from the original game.
 This game includes: